gabesullice/json-api/_profiles/drupal/fancy-filters/index.md

 # Concepts
-By default, collection endpoints often return every resource object of a particular type available a server.
+By default, collection endpoints often return every resource object of a particular type available on a server.
 It is usually necessary to limit these responses to a subset of available resource objects based on client-defined parameters.
 The JSON:API specification stipulates that this filtering be done via [the `filter` query parameter](https://jsonapi.org/format/#fetching-filtering).
 However, it is agnostic about the strategy used.